Americas/ubuntu-boxen/README.md

 ubuntu-boxen
 ============

-A more generic notebook setup using Puppet and basic idea from GitHub Boxen and lorello/ubuntu/boxen[lorello's uBoxen](https://github.com/lorello/ubuntu-boxen)
+A more generic notebook setup using Puppet and basic idea from GitHub Boxen and [lorello's uBoxen](https://github.com/lorello/ubuntu-boxen)

 Setup
 -----